 We encourage our clients to participate in the National Bowel Cancer Screening Program (NBCSP).
 The program starts from age 50 (or earlier if there is a family history of bowel cancer).
 Discuss the importance of bowel cancer screening with your GP.
 We can also help arrange an at-home collection kit for screening and help you to navigate the national screening program.

 A GP is your first point of contact to discuss your fertility (reproductive health).
 If you have been trying to conceive without success, visit your doctor for a review and to work through any concerns.
 Infertility and reproductive health issues are more common than you may think.
-Our doctors can refer you to an appropriate specialist for managing reproductive health concerns (such as urologist, endocrinologist or fertility specialists).
+The doctors can refer you to an appropriate specialist for managing reproductive health concerns (such as urologist, endocrinologist or fertility specialists).